Our kids. Their future.

-My filmmaker husband John, who has an uncannily succinct way of expressing ideas and the grand sweep of history in a few words, relates this to a raft of rowboats, all tethered at the bow, some of which will be better able than others to cut the rope to avoid being pulled down when the first one sinks.
+My filmmaker husband John, who has an uncannily succinct way of expressing ideas and the grand sweep of history in a few words, relates this to a raft of rowboats - all tethered at the bow - some of which will be better able than others to cut the rope to avoid being pulled down when the first one sinks.

 Parenting isn't for sissies